-Depending on the size and condition of the home, a thorough home inspection will take usually between 3 to 4 hours.
+Depending on the size and condition of the home, a thorough home inspection will take around 3 hours.
 Ideally, you will accompany your inspector during the inspection process, so that you will have visual reinforcement of your written report.

 We take our inspection reports seriously.
 Every inspection is a complete and thorough analysis of all the major systems and components in the home.
-The report includes a clear description of what we've found with any problem areas and conditions noted, so you can easily identify them.
+The report includes a clear description of what we've found with any problem areas and conditions noted, as well as, digital photos, so you can easily identify them.

 A thorough home inspection will include the following:

 - Roof (shingles, flashings, chimneys, vents, trim and gutters, drip edges, skylights, downspouts, and other visible roof related items)

 - Attics (insulation, ventilation, rafters, joists and collar ties, trusses, wiring attachments, and other visible related items)